mirbyte/duplicate-track-finder/README.md

 ## Disclaimer

 This tool is not perfect and may contain bugs.
-Use at your own risk and always review selections before deleting files.
-It does not create backups, only a text file that includes the names of the removed files!
+Use at your own risk and always review selections before deleting files. **It does not create backups**, only a text file that includes the names of the removed files!

 <br>